thomas-sheard/state_space_visualiser/README.md

 The colourmap of angle space (pendulum position) to colour is the same as the first rendered frame, `frame_0001.png`, as this is just the mapping before any movement.
 The map is toroidal (bidirectionally cyclic) and unique from $[2\pi, 2\pi) \to C$, where $C$ is the set of all unsigned 8-bit integer 3-tuples (so, RGB).

 Parallelisation is a strong area for improvement; even dividing the angle space into a 2x2 grid across 4 threads would massively bump performance.
+The colormap I chose, while satisfying as an injective mapping, could be more visually appealing.
+It's pretty muddy and grey at the moment; more contrast and generally richer colours could be fun.

 >## Warning for local use:
 >Generates large files.
 The prompted `ffmpeg` concatenation after rendering reduces size significantly (~20x) but a high-quality render (like in `output`) will generate ~20G of pngs, with a ~1G mp4 after concatenation.